lionelmace/ibmcloud-utils/DIEGO.md

-3 steps to migration from Cloud Foundry DEA to DIEGO
+3 steps to migrate from Cloud Foundry DEA to DIEGO

 ## Migration Steps